Eric García (footballer, born 2001): Return to Barcelona

+García returned to Barcelona after his loan spell ended.
+On 4 January 2025, he scored his first goal since rejoining the team in a 4–0 away victory over UD Barbastro in the Copa del Rey.
+On 21 January, he netted his maiden Champions League goal in a 5–4 away victory over Benfica.

+Later, on 6 May 2025, in the second leg of the Champions League semi-final against Inter Milan, García started as a right-back due to the injury to Jules Koundé and scored the first goal for Barcelona after they went down 2-0 in the first half.
+Just five days later, in a home El Clásico showdown against Real Madrid, García once again scored the first goal for Barcelona after they went down 2-0 in the first half, marking his first career El Clásico goal.

 International career

 After representing Spain at under-19 and under-21 levels, García received his first senior call-up on 20 August 2020, for two UEFA Nations League fixtures against Germany and Ukraine.
 He made his senior international debut against Ukraine on 6 September 2020, replacing Sergio Ramos in the 61st minute as Spain won 4–0.
 On 24 May 2021, García was included in Luis Enrique's 24-man squad for UEFA Euro 2020.
 Additionally, García was included in the squad for the 2020 Summer Olympics in Tokyo.